Benefits of CFD trading

 CFD trades are standardised into lots, but each market has its own minimum number of contracts that aim to mimic how the asset is traded on the live underlying market.

-For example, for share CFDs, the contract size is usually the equivalent of one share of the company you are trading.
-For forex, there are standard contracts which equal 100,000 units of the base currency, or mini contracts that equal 10,000 units of the base currency.
+For example, for share CFDs, the contract size is usually the equivalent of one share of the company you’re trading.
+For forex, there are standard lots which equal 100,000 units of the base currency, or mini lots that are equal to 10,000 units of the base currency.

 What are the commission rates on CFDs?

-For most CFD trades, the cost of making the trade is covered in the spread.
-This means the buy and sell prices already include any charges.
-However, our charges for share CFDs are commission-based so that the buy and sell prices match the underlying market price.
+For most CFD trades, the cost of opening your position is covered in the spread.
+This means the buy and sell prices already include any charges additional charges.
+However, for share CFDs you will pay a commission instead of our spread, which means that the buy and sell prices match the underlying market price as it is in real-time.

 Can you trade both rising and falling markets with CFDs?

-Yes, with CFDs you can take a position on a market that is rising in price, and one that is falling.
-If you decide to buy an asset in the hope that its price will rise, this is known as ‘going long’.
-If you sell an asset in the hope that its price will fall, this is called ‘going short’.
+Yes.
+Trading CFDs means you can take a position on markets that are both rising and falling in value.
+You can ‘buy’ an asset in the hope that its price will rise (going long), or ‘sell’ the asset in the hope that its price will fall (going short).

-A guide to 4 concepts behind CFD trading: spreads, deal sizes, durations and profit/loss
+A guide to CFD trading: spreads, deal sizes, durations, and profit and loss

 Learn about risk management tools including stops and limits